RossMcMillan92/ITCSS-Sass-Structure/README.md

 $modal__max-width: 300px;
 $modal__background-color: $palette-alpha;
 ```
-By doing this, we circumvent (to an extent) the global nature of css.
-We have to follow some rules:

-- **Never** Use a component variable outside of it's own component file.
+By doing this, we circumvent (to an extent) the global nature of css. **Never** Use a component variable outside of it's own component file.
 If you need shared variables between components, put the variable in the `settings` layer

 #### Bad
 ``` scss